alexandre-dacaf/cliware/docs/roadmap.md

 - [x] 4.1.2 - Implement card-like appearance for the groups of outputs related to a single command (adjust in terminal-history)
 - [x] 4.1.3 - Make sure the terminal is always scrolling to the bottom
 - [x] 4.1.4 - Implement basic printing with tables
-- [ ] 4.1.5 - Implement toast (upper corner or inline?)
-- [ ] 4.1.6 - Implement basic messages (sucess, error, alert, etc).
+- [x] 4.1.6 - Implement basic messages (sucess, error, alert, etc).
 Should they be persistent or transient?
 Toast or inline?
 - [ ] 4.1.7 - Implement progress bar
 - [x] 4.1.8 - Implement JSON output
 - [x] 4.1.9 - Implement spinner